-As international art consultants, Artelier specialises in curating artwork collections for luxury yachts.
-As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create custom art commissions tailored to the project.
+As yacht art consultants, Artelier specialises in curating artwork collections for luxury yachts.
+As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create custom art commissions tailored to the yacht interior.
+Learn more about our yacht art projects on our dedicated page.

 In a project for leading Dutch yacht yard Amels, Artelier were tasked with developing a unique and personalised art collection for a superyacht.
-Drawing on our specialist experience curating art for yachts, we carried out bespoke research and commissioned a diverse yet coherent collection of artworks aboard the 62m M/Y Sea and Us.
+Drawing on our specialist experience curating art for yachts, we carried out bespoke research and commissioned a diverse yet coherent collection of artworks for the yacht interior of the 62m M/Y Sea and Us.

 The brief was to curate artworks that have a strong relationship to the ocean – incorporating the yacht's own design, as indicated by the yacht's name, into the interior artworks.
 Using our database of 10,000 artists, who have been carefully selected over years of research, we developed a custom artwork portfolio that referenced this theme.